-Postmaster Louis DeJoy addresses House panel with agency in crisis
+DeJoy addresses House panel with agency in crisis; Biden said to nominate 3 Democrats to USPS board of governors

 Neither DeJoy nor Bloom responded to Lynch’s questions, which were a thinly veiled swipe at Rep. Jody Hice, a Georgia Republican who voted to decertify the very votes that secured his reelection to Congress.

-Hice earlier in the hearing sought to defend DeJoy from allegations that he was installed at the Postal Service to disrupt election mail and prevent voters from casting ballots for President Biden.
+Hice earlier in the hearing sought to defend DeJoy from allegations that he was installed at the Postal Service to disrupt election mail and prevent voters from casting ballots for Biden.

 Lynch turned back to DeJoy on a separate topic, pressing the postmaster general on a Washington Post report, later confirmed by NBC News, that agency’s strategic business plan would include measures to slow the mail.